steveoro/goggles/doc/HOWTOs/HOWTO-db-rolling_update.md

       - drop the production DB
       - recreate the empty DB
       - execute the uncompressed dump file on the new, empty, production DB
-      - remove the temp. files
+      - remove the temp. unzipped file
-      - finally, start Apache
+      - start Apache
+      - clear the cache (so that each cached page will receive new data)

     This remote Capistrano task may prove useful each time a production dump has been updated locally but a new release of the app has not been scheduled for